Water supply and sanitation in Chile: 1988–1998: Corporatization and regulation

-Therefore, in December 1988 the General Water and Sanitation Law (Ley General de Servicios Sanitarios) allowed the granting of 13 regional concessions to public, private or mixed shareholding companies in each of Chile’s regions.
+Therefore, in December 1988 The General Water and Sanitation Law (Ley General de Servicios Sanitarios) allowed the granting of 13 regional concessions to public, private or mixed shareholding companies in each of Chile’s regions.
 In 1990 the regulatory agency SISS (Superintendencia de Servicios Sanitarios) was created through a separate law.
 An innovative model of tariff regulation was borrowed from the Chilean electricity and telecommunications sector: Efficient cost levels were estimated for an imaginary model company and used as a benchmark to set tariffs for the utilities.
 Means-tested subsidies (i.e. subsidies that are granted only to those that demonstrably have limited means) were also introduced at the same time to cushion the effect of the tariff increase on the poor.
 The legal framework with some modifications is still in force today.

 Initially, the regional companies remained public, but the intent was to prepare them for privatization.
 During that period they achieved financial self-sufficiency, were granted tariff increases, improved their efficiency and increased coverage.
 The regional companies were also transformed into private law companies (Sociedades Anónimas).
-Investments increased from less than US$ 80m annually on average during the 1980s to US$ 260m in 1998.
+Investments increased from less than 80 million US dollars annually on average during the 1980s to US$ 260m in 1998.
 However, regional utilities still did not have sufficient resources to expand wastewater treatment.